Located: Also Known as The City of Joy is the capital of West Bengal An Eastern India State.

 The oldest place of Christian worship in Calcutta.
 The church of Holy Nazareth was built in 1764.
 Among the other churches to visit are St. Andrew’s Church.
 The Old Mission Church and the Greek Orthodox Church.

 St. John’s Church:

-Built in 1787 with Grecian columns.
-The burial ground has the mausoleum of Job Charnok, founder of Calcutta.
+Built-in 1787 with Grecian columns.
+The burial ground has the mausoleum of Job Charnock, founder of Calcutta.
 On the north-west side of Raj Bhavan.

 Pareshnath Jain Temple:

-The temple is an ornate mass of mirrors, coloured stones and glass mosaic, and overlooks a beautiful garden.
+The temple is an ornate mass of mirrors, colored stones and glass mosaic, and overlooks a beautiful garden.
 It is in Shyambazar.

 Parsi Fire Temples: